sanger-pathogens/chado-tools/README.md

     python3 setup.py install

-Alternatively, you can install the program from the Python Package Index (PyPI) using the command `pip install chado-tools`.
+Alternatively, you can install the program from the *Python Package Index (PyPI)* using the command

+    pip install chado-tools

+The program is also available as *Bioconda* package.
+Install it with the command

+    conda install -c bioconda chado-tools

-Note that you'll still have to adapt the file with [default connection settings](pychado/data/defaultDatabase.yml), or alternatively run the program with flag `-c`.
+No matter which installation method you choose, you'll have to adapt the file with [default connection settings](pychado/data/defaultDatabase.yml), or alternatively run the program with flag `-c`.

 ## Usage